realdoomsboygaming/JitStreamer/README.md

 1. Install Tailscale on both your host computer and iPhone
 2. Create and activate a Python virtual environment
-3. Install SideJITServer
+3. Install JitStreamer
-4. Run SideJITServer
+4. Run JitStreamer

 ### Linux/macOS Instructions